 Travoprost was not mutagenic in the Ames test, mouse micronucleus test or rat chromosome aberration assay.
 A slight increase in the mutant frequency was observed in one of two mouse lymphoma assays in the presence of rat S-9 activation enzymes.

-Travoprost did not affect mating or fertility indices in male or female rats at subcutaneous doses up to 10 mcg/kg/day [250 times the maximum recommended human ocular dose of 0.04 mcg/kg/day on a mcg/kg basis (MRHOD)].
+Travoprost did not affect mating or fertility indices in male or female rats at subcutaneous doses up to 10 mcg/kg/day (250 times the MRHOD of 0.04 mcg/kg/day on a mcg/kg basis).
 At 10 mcg/kg/day, the mean number of corpora lutea was reduced, and the post-implantation losses were increased.
 These effects were not observed at 3 mcg/kg/day (75 times the MRHOD).

 In clinical studies, patients with open-angle glaucoma or ocular hypertension and baseline pressure of 25-27 mmHg who were treated with TRAVATAN® (travoprost ophthalmic solution) 0.004% or TRAVATAN Z® (travoprost ophthalmic solution) 0.004% dosed once-daily in the evening demonstrated 7-8 mmHg reductions in intraocular pressure.
 In subgroup analyses of these studies, mean IOP reduction in black patients was up to 1.8 mmHg greater than in non-black patients.
 It is not known at this time whether this difference is attributed to race or to heavily pigmented irides.

-In a multi-center, randomized, controlled trial, patients with mean baseline intraocular pressure of 24-26 mmHg on TIMOPTIC* 0.5% BID who were treated with TRAVATAN® (travoprost ophthalmic solution) 0.004% dosed QD adjunctively to TIMOPTIC* 0.5% BID demonstrated 6-7 mmHg reductions in intraocular pressure.
+In a multi-center, randomized, controlled trial, patients with mean baseline intraocular pressure of 24-26 mmHg on TIMOPTIC* 0.5% twice daily who were treated with TRAVATAN® (travoprost ophthalmic solution) 0.004% dosed daily adjunctively to TIMOPTIC* 0.5% twice daily demonstrated 6-7 mmHg reductions in intraocular pressure.

 How Supplied/Storage and Handling